Who should the Dodgers want to face in the World Series?

 1. Lineup holes.
 This isn’t a slam on the Yankees necessarily, but the Astros not only don’t have any real holes in their lineup, they don’t have any glaring holes in any particular category.
 No team combines the three macro-level traits you look for at the level Houston does -- contact, power and patience.
 On top of that, they are athletic and effective on the basepaths.
 It’s a complete offensive group, which is why the Astros’ OPS+ this season (127) dwarfed that of the second-place Yankees and Twins (105).

 On top of that, the Astros led the majors in OPS against righties (.827), far ahead of the second-place Yankees (.795).
 But whereas the Astros also ranked third against lefties (.814), the Yankees were just 12th.
-The Astros were also better on pitches in the upper third of the strike zone, leading the majors with an OPS of .847.
+The Astros also were better on pitches in the upper third of the strike zone, leading the majors with an OPS of .847.
 The Yankees were good too, ranking fifth at .804.
 But the difference matters because L.A. likes to attack that upper part of the zone.
 The Dodgers’ pitching staff led the majors by allowing just a .628 OPS on those upper-third offerings.

 3. For Vin.
 Vin Scully is a year into his retirement, yet there would be something really nostalgic for all baseball history nerds in the first Yankees-Dodgers World Series since 1981.
-Even if Scully isn’t at the mike, you can still imagine him saying, “Welcome to Dodger Stadium for Game 1 of the 2017 World Series between the Yankees and Dodgers.”
+Even if Scully isn’t at the mic, you can still imagine him saying, “Welcome to Dodger Stadium for Game 1 of the 2017 World Series between the Yankees and Dodgers.”

 The verdict

-In the end, the Dodgers want to see the Astros.
-New York is a hot team, with a dynamic bullpen and the ability to win a game with one big blast supplied by any one of their array of power hitters.
+In the end, the Dodgers should want to see the Astros.
+New York is a hot team, with a dynamic bullpen and the ability to win a game with one big blast supplied by any one of their power hitters.
 The Astros are the more complete team, with an offense that is balanced, deep and versatile.
-That is makes it that much tougher to match up against them in the middle innings.
+That makes it that much tougher to match up against them in the middle innings.

-It’s also an offense that has suddenly stopped scoring runs against an on fire New York pitching staff.
+It’s also an offense that suddenly has stopped scoring runs against a red-hot New York pitching staff.
 Plus, the Houston bullpen has been enigmatic even if it remains a group with a solid recent track record.

-Finally, the bottom line: The Astros might have won more games than the Yankees during the regular season, but it was New York which actually had the better run differential.
+Finally, the bottom line: The Astros won more games than the Yankees during the regular season, but it was New York that had the better run differential.